YutouTaro/PX4-user_guide/notes/Basic_configuration.md

 1. Disconnect the receiver from power

-2. Press and hold the _Fail Save_ button while connect it to power
+2. Press and hold the _Failsave_ (F/S) button while connect it to power

    - PX4 `RCIN` channel, receiver `SBUS` channel